Definition

 Decode and perceived speed

-For sovereign Bitcoiners running inference locally, the decode phase is where memory capacity and bandwidth decide how long a context you can hold and how fast you generate.
-See the prefill phase for the preceding stage and throughput vs latency for the trade-offs that shape it.
+For sovereign Bitcoiners running inference locally, the decode phase is where memory capacity and bandwidth decide what your hardware is really worth.
+See the prefill phase for the preceding stage and throughput vs latency for the serving trade-offs that shape both.

 In Simple Terms